sahil280114/stable-diffusion-inpainting-template/README.md

 Look at `test.py` for instructions on how to call this model locally as well as deployed on banana.

+### Note: You need to add your HuggingFace token to `app.py` and `download.py` to be able to get model weights from HF hub

 ## Move to prod: